Special Instructions

 Thanks be to God.

-PSALM Psalm 99 may be sung from the Seedbed Metrical Psalter to the tune of “O God, Our Help in Ages Past” (see the video embedded at the end of this article).
-If the Psalm is read, no introduction is given, and the Gloria Patri is said after the Psalm.
+Sing Psalm 99 from the Seedbed Metrical Psalter to the tune St. Anne (“O God, Our Help in Ages Past”).
+See the video at the end of this article.

 1 The Lord God reigns—let nations shake